Amazon behavioral interview (questions, method, and prep)

 After explaining the actions you took, it’s a good idea to quantify both the impact of the failure itself and how you mitigated it.

-You could say something like, “Clearly, the deadline mixup had some negative repercussions, as the launch date was pushed forward then moved back again.
-Thankfully, since it only was the earlier deadline I failed to meet, the product was still able to be launched on the original launch date one week later.”
+You could say something like, “Clearly, the deadline mixup had some negative repercussions, as the launch date was pushed forward and then moved back again.
+Thankfully, since it was only the earlier deadline I failed to meet, the product was still able to be launched on the original launch date one week later.”

 5. Lessons